Ankr-network/ankr-docs/docs/build-blockchain/bas/overview.md

 Technically, BAS is a set of smart contracts written in any possible programming language.
 The contract executor itself can be anyone and work in any way; BAS does not require the use of any specific set of programming languages or API standards.

 In essence, BAS defines the primary structure and configuration of the blockchain, using special templates.
-A template is a ready-made blockchain solution that is already integrated into the BSC infrastructure.
+A template is a ready-made blockchain solution that is already integrated into the BNB Chain infrastructure.
 With this integration, developers automatically get access to such useful products as a ready-made staking system, block explorer, SDK, API gateways, interfaces for governance, etc.

 The current implementation of BAS is based on a modified version of BSC, but this is not the rule, BAS can technically run on top of any blockchain.
 In the future, the list of templates will be extended.